 Methods of Controlling Lawn Thatch

 Vertimowing is a process of removing most of the surface vegetation of lawns at one time, with the use of specialised machines.
 Saint Augustine lawns should be de-thatched regularly and only ever by professionals if using the vertimowing method.
-Attempts to remove thatch this way by an untrained person could lead to the removal of too much of the top layer of turf, which could then in turn possibly heavily damage or kill the lawn.
+Attempts to remove thatch this way by an untrained person could lead to the removal of too much of the top layer of turf, which could then in turn possibly heavily damage the lawn.
 Strong caution needs to be taken when considering this method of thatch removal on Saint Augustine grass.

 One Time Lawn Mowing

 This can be used as a method of de-thatching by aggressively lowering the mowing height and removing more of the surface vegetation in a single lawn mowing.
 This is not recommended for Saint Augustine.
 However it can be done if great care is taken not to go too low with the lawn mowing, and only if it is done regularly.
 The beginning of Spring is usually the best time for this practice.

 Slowly Reduce Lawn Mowing Heights: Recommended